 Classification AA positions (sitting positions) must remain at their work site during their hours of employment for the purpose of information and security, performing tasks for about 50 percent of the time.

-Classification A positions require no special skills or prior experience and include jobs such as file clerk, mailroom assistant, monitor, photocopy operator, security watchperson, and ticket collector.
+Classification A positions require no special skills or prior experience.